PeculiarVentures/node-webcrypto-ossl/README.md

 | HMAC              |      X      |         |       X       |      X      |                 |                   |         |
 | PBKDF2            |             |         |       X       |             |                 |                   |    X    |

 <sub>2 ECB support is not defined by the WebCrypto specifications.
-Use of EBC in a safe way is hard, it was added for the purpose of enabling interoperability with an existing system.
+Use of ECB in a safe way is hard, it was added for the purpose of enabling interoperability with an existing system.
 We recommend against its use unless needed for interoperability.</sub>

 ## Using